mathspp/mathspp/pages/texpaste/default.en.md

 Use the TeX Paste tool to share beautiful equations across the Internet, forever.

-Just type your equation(s) in the text area below.
-Use &#36; to surround inline expressions ([here's an example][inline]) and &#36;&#36; to surround multiline expressions ([another example][multiline]).

-Press the "typeset" button to preview your equation and press the "copy link" button to get a link to the equation you just typed.
-The links will never expire or stop working.

 ---

 <button id="saveB" title="alt+s" style="font-size:1em;width:6em;height:4em;vertical-align:top;margin-top:1em;margin-bottom:1em;" onclick="save_tex(true)"      >copy<br>link</button>